MAOmao000/LeelaGUI/README.md

 Engine used by creating a file named LeelaI18N_OpenCL.ini (for LeelaGUI with GPU) or LeelaI18N.ini (for LeelaGUI without GPU) in the folder where LeelaGUI's executable file is located and defining it as follows. can be selected.

-1. Do not put the above .ini file.
+1. If the above .ini file is not in the LeelaGUI executable folder:
   - Works with the traditional Leela engine.

 2. If you want to operate with the KataGo engine by sending and receiving GTP commands, define as follows.